Connect with us

 The shootaround had worked wonders for Sharman.
 As a player with the Celtics, Sharman had noticed his free-throw percentage jump after he began practicing in the mornings.
 He won seven NBA free-throw titles, but only after he began morning workouts did he shoot 90 percent for a season – which he did three times.
 He thought early practices increased his muscle memory and confidence for each evening’s game (Sharman employed the same routine in coaching the American Basketball League’s Cleveland Pipers, a team owned by George Steinbrenner, to the ABL championship in 1962).

-Inspiredlovers nba_a_west2_195 Will the Lakers vs Hawks history of Jan 7 1972 repeat itself NBA Sports
+Inspiredlovers nba_a_west2_195 Will the Lakers vs Hawks history of Jan 7 1972 repeat itself Sports NBA

 Associated Press